 Here’s the kicker – Digestion is not an essential function when it comes down to acute survival.
 When we are stressed the body diverts blood away from the gut to feed the muscles and the brain so we can run away or fight to survive the threat.

-So what does that mean for the gut?
+So what does this mean for the gut?

 2. Stress has the ability to change the bacteria in the gut